cryptojoks/antofy-docs/docs/tokenomics.md

 *For example, the transaction cost has a dramatic profitability impact on online business that involves cross-border cryptocurrency payments, especially if numerous transactions are assumed.*

 Thus, the users' and the node owners' interests directly contradict each other.
 For users, commissions are costs, and it is beneficial to reduce them.
-For node owners, fees are income, and it is profitable to increase them.
+For node owners, rewards are income, and it is profitable to increase them.
 But in an ideal world, the interests of users and node owners should coincide - both groups should be interested in the growth of network popularity and its further development.

-Modern blockchains solve this problem through issuance, which provides the nodes with their profitability in the first place by the very high number of newly created coins at the start of the network and the numerous initial blockchain investors.
-So users pay a small fee, and nodes get the bulk of the reward with minted coins.
-But because issuance decreases over time, at some point, one of two things will happen anyway - either the income from the emission will not be enough to motivate node owners, or the fees will drastically increase.

-Even Bitcoin, having most of its coins already created and its issuance significantly reduced relative to the initial stage of blockchain development, has this problem.
-There is still debate in the community about what will happen when its emission drops even further or stops entirely - whether the pure fees will be sufficient to motivate node owners.

 *At some point, the following chain of events may occur.
 Bitcoin issuance during the halving will drop so much that it will become unprofitable to mine in the face of such competition.
 The number of miners will begin to decrease, and Bitcoin's hashrate will start dropping.
 This will make users nervous about blockchain security, and they will begin withdrawing money from Bitcoin.
 The price of Bitcoin will drop, making mining even more unprofitable.*